 We have communicated these requests through various channels but have yet to receive an official response from the president or provost.
 Nevertheless, it is crucial to keep the lines of communication open, and we hope to meet formally with the administration to discuss these matters further.

 We hate that it has come to this point.
 Over the past year, we have built significant journalistic momentum and are eager to resume serving our campus community.
-On this day of such national importance with global implications, a day in which Americans cast their votes to exercise their civic duty and Constitutional right, we at The Guidon seek to uphold those very same tenants.
+On this day of such national importance with global implications, a day in which Americans cast their votes to exercise their civic duty and Constitutional right, we at The Guidon seek to uphold those very same tenets.
 We seek nothing more than to protect and maintain the right to a well-informed community through the preservation of a wholly independent student-run news organization.
 We hope to reach a resolution soon and return to work.